poladinesh/poladinesh.github.io/CKS.md

 /etc/modprobe.d/blacklist.conf
-add this line: blacklist evbug restart the system (shutdown -r now) list the kernel modules to verify (blacklisted kernel module should be absent)
+add this line: blacklist evbug restart the system (shutdown -r now) list kernel modules & search for the blacklisted kernel module to verify (blacklisted kernel module should be absent)
 ```
 check for ports in services / port-service mappings:
 cat /etc/services | grep -i 53